prachiphatale/b2c-payment-gateway/Resources.md

 a.

 5. Statement
 a.
-Would be periodic (monthly statement) – will receive a notification via email and phone
+Would be periodic (ad hoc - on demand) – will receive a notification via email and phone